unconst/Auto-Tensor/README.md

 # Auto-Tensor: An Autonomous Bittensor Experiment

 Auto-Tensor is a fork of Auto-GPT but with openai's engine removed and the bittensor network injected.
 Just like AutoGPT, the agent chains together LLM "thoughts", into an autononous agent which runs on your computer.
-The difference is that Auto-Tensor's llm chat completions come from a decentralized network of miners on the Bittensor network.
+The difference is that Auto-Tensor's thoughts come from a decentralized network of miners on the Bittensor network.

 ## 🚀 Features